Small Cell Antennas in the City's Rights-of-Way

 The amended ordinance is intended to maximize the City’s influence over aesthetic considerations.
 It authorizes the Public Works Director to develop regulations that limit the size of antennas and related equipment and requires that new installations be designed to minimize their visual impact and noise emissions.
 To comply with the federal requirement that local regulations not discriminate against wireless communications facilities, the proposed amendments incorporate the aesthetic requirements into the requirements for other installations in the right of way.

 Although federal law prohibits local radio frequency emission regulations, the ordinance requires an initial certification that the emissions meet federal standards and annual testing.

 The amendments also include changes to the Code not specifically related to the installation of wireless facilities.
-The current fee for a right of way work permit, $40.00, which was established many years ago, has been removed from the Code and is to be established by regulation, which will facilitate a change to reflect the current cost of application review now and in the future.
-The amendments also eliminate the charge per linear foot for right-of-way disturbances, as the current practice of the City is to charge only the permit application fee and require that the permittee restore the right-of-way.
+In addition to addressing permit fees, the amendments also eliminate the charge per linear foot for right-of-way disturbances, as the current practice of the City is to charge only the permit application fee and require that the permittee restore the right-of-way.

 Providing for the establishment of fees and additional aesthetic requirements via regulation gives the City flexibility to increase fees and further protect the public interest in the event that the legal challenges reduce the preemptive impact of the FCC Order.

 - 01/23/2019: Letter from City Council to District 20 Delegation Regarding Enacted Amendments to Code